When to visit the vet?

 - Thickened Skin (Pachyderma)

-The symptoms of dermatophytosis in dogs can vary depending on the severity of the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
-The disease often begins with small, circular, hairless spots on the skin, known as classic “ringworm”.
-These lesions can expand and increase in number.
+Symptoms of dermatophytosis in dogs can vary depending on the severity of the infection.
+The condition often starts with small, circular, hairless patches on the skin, known as classic “ringworm” lesions.
+These Lesions can spread and increase in number.

 Affected skin areas may be reddened, scaly, or crusted.
 In some cases, pustules or blisters may also develop.
 The itching can vary greatly; some dogs show little sign of itching, while others scratch intensely.